on when to plant

 Hardneck garlic is typically planted in the fall (between late September and November) and harvested in the following summer (between June and August).
 In areas that get a hard frost, plant garlic cloves about 6 weeks before the ground freezing.
 In Montana, we've planted hardneck garlic cloves as late as December.
 In cold climates (northern hemisphere of the United States), hardneck garlic is typically planted in the fall.

 John Swenson, Garlic Seed Savers, recommends that growers monitor the soil temperature."
 When the soil temperature drops to 60 degrees Fahrenheit, start planting your garlic.
 Science has shown that to be the optimum temperature for the termination of roots from the stem of the garlic clove.
 For most of North America, that’s early October."
-Plant hardneck garlic cloves before ground freezes, as this will give the cloves time to establish a root structure.
+Plant hardneck garlic cloves before the ground freezes, as this will give the cloves time to establish a root structure.
 Ideally, plant hardneck garlic about 4-6 weeks before the ground starts to freeze.
-Contact your local extension service or nearest University or College to determine average soil temperatures in your area.
+Contact your local extension service or nearest University or College to determine the average soil temperatures in your area.
 Plant the cloves with the "pointy side up".
 Space the cloves six+ inches apart in all directions and three to four inches deep.
 Hardneck garlic bulbs (aka garlic heads) should be taken apart into separate cloves before planting.
 Popping the cloves is an easy way to separate the cloves.
 WATCH POPPING GARLIC HERE.

 Planting Too Early?

 Planting hardneck garlic cloves too early is a common mistake.
 By planting too early, there is a possibility the garlic may suffer from poor bulb development and smaller garlic cloves.
-By planting cloves too early, the garlic will likely expend a finite amount of energy to establish green shoots and leaves.
+By planting cloves too early, the garlic clove will likely expend some of it's finite amount of energy to establish green shoots and leaves.
 Garlic establishes it's root structures before it establishes the green shoot.
 If the garlic cloves are planted too early, the green shoot can grow several inches.
 If the winter conditions are exceptionally cold, the green shoots can be damaged.
-These shoots can also act as a conduit during the winter, drawing water from the clove, resulting in the death of the delicate clove.
+These shoots can also act as a conduit during the winter, drawing water from the clove, and resulting in the death of the delicate clove.
 By planting too early, the cloves may be exposed to warm soil conditions, which can reverse the vernalization process, resulting in smaller bulbs.
 If your region receives abundant fall rains, the cloves could also develop mold and rot.
 If the green shoots die back in the winter, the yield will be decreased from the theoretical possibility, as energy stored in the garlic clove will have been wasted.
 When properly planted, hardneck garlic cloves (seed garlic) can withstand winter lows of -40°F. If planted too early, too much tender top growth happens before winter.

 Planting Too Late?